-Carrier is Very Selective About Who They Let Represent, Install and Repair Their Products
+Carrier is Very Selective About Who They Let Represent, Install, and Repair Their Products

 Dealers have to be factory authorized and complete continuous training on Carrier products in order to represent the Carrier brand.
 Less than 5% of HVAC professionals meet the rigorous standards that Carrier sets.
 Carrier requires that each of its factory-authorized dealers meet high customer satisfaction standards, strict guidelines for insurance and liability coverage and EPA certifications.
-Carrier oversees product training, installation and provides technical support and procedures for repair of its units.
+Carrier oversees product training, installation, and provides technical support and procedures for repair of its units.

 In BUILDER Magazine surveys of leading homebuilders.
-Carrier has been ranked the top brand in heating, ventilation and air conditioning for over 10 years.
-The majority of builders listed product performance, sustainability features, ease of installation, price and warranty as the primary things considered when evaluating HVAC manufacturers.
+Carrier has been ranked the top brand in heating, ventilation, and air conditioning for over 10 years.
+The majority of builders listed product performance, sustainability features, ease of installation, price, and warranty as the primary things considered when evaluating HVAC manufacturers.

 The biggest drawback to a Carrier air conditioning system is the price.
-Being a premium brand, a Carrier air conditioning system can run thousands of dollars more than lesser name brands for similar types of models.
+Being a premium brand, a Carrier air conditioning system can run thousands of dollars more than less name brands for similar types of models.
 For example:

-Carrier 3 Ton Performance 24APA5 16.5 SEER Air Conditioner lists for $2,499.00 (uninstalled and with no additional equipment)
+Carrier 3 Ton Performance 24APA5 16.5 SEER Air Conditioner lists for $2,499.00 (uninstalled and with no additional equipment).

-Trane 3 Ton XR15 17 SEER Air conditioner lists for $1,759.00 (uninstalled and with no additional equipment)
+Trane 3 Ton XR15 17 SEER Air conditioner lists for $1,759.00 (uninstalled and with no additional equipment).